 We provide over 100 different walking tours and also design and combine tours to meet specific requests.
 Choose the theme that interest you and suggest a time of your convenience seven days per week and evenings.
 Our walks run all over the city centre as well as some suburbs.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

 SEE – Also our many OTHER SCHOOL PROGRAMS. – Explorer, Federation, Aboriginal, Early Melbourne, Lanes, Literature, ‘Runner’, Street Art and more…

 MELBOURNE STREET ART TOUR: Melbourne’s back lanes are internationally famous as creative galleries and feature thousands of amazing stencils, posters, paintings, murals, light boxes, graffiti and installations as well as historic typographies.
 Journey with us through the maze to learn how the radical transformation of industrial lanes into urban canvases occurred.
 More...

 MELBOURNE BOOKSHOPS AND WRITERS TOUR – A walking tour of booksellers and books: Melbourne is the world’s second UNESCO City of Literature.
-Explore, with a local writer, many of the 70 CBD booksellers hidden in obscure and historic locations.
-Learn about the history of Melbourne writers and read extracts from stories, poems and scenes from books set on location in Melbourne.
 More …